How to buy Nextera Energy (NEE) shares in Australia

 Learn how to easily invest in Nextera Energy shares.

-Nextera Energy Inc (NEE) is a leading utilities-regulated electric business with stocks listed in the US.
-It opened the day at US$78.33 after a previous close of US$77.46.
-During the day the price has varied from a low of USD78.09 to a high of USD80.64.
-The latest price was USD80.56 (25 minute delay).
+Nextera Energy Inc (NEE) is a leading utilities - regulated electric business with stocks listed in the US.
+It opened the day at US$59.57 after a previous close of US$59.85.
+During the day the price has varied from a low of USD59.1 to a high of USD59.95.
+The latest price was USD59.7 (25 minute delay).
 Nextera Energy is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Nextera Energy

 - Search for Nextera Energy.
 Find the share by name or ticker symbol: NEE.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Nextera Energy.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?